wazerstar/service-list-builder/README.md

 ## Restoring Services Offline

-If you are unable to boot or something goes completely wrong after running ``Services-Disable.bat`` for whatever reason, you can simply restore them offline by loading the registry hive offline.
-This requires an already installed dual-boot or Windows recovery environment or Windows setup.
+If you are unable to boot or something goes completely wrong after running ``Services-Disable.bat`` for whatever reason, you can simply restore them offline by loading the registry hive and running the ``Services-Enable.bat`` script.
+This requires an already installed dual-boot, Windows recovery environment or Windows setup.

-1. Open ``regedit``.
-If you are in WinRE or Windows setup, you need to open CMD to open the registry editor by typing ``regedit``

-2. Click ``HKEY_LOCAL_MACHIINE``

-3. Navigate to ``File -> Load Hive...``

-4. Determine the drive in which the problematic Windows installation is located (be careful not to use the wrong drive if multiple dual-boots are configured)
+1. Open the ``Services-Enable.bat`` script in a text editor and change the ``DRIVE_LETTER`` variable to the partition in which the problematic Windows installation is installed to (be careful not to use the wrong drive letter if multiple dual-boots are configured)

-5. Navigate to ``.\Windows\System32\config`` and load the ``SYSTEM`` hive by selecting it

-6. You should get prompted to enter a name for it.
-Type ``tempSYSTEM``

-7. Now that the hive is loaded, open your ``Services-Enable.bat`` script in a text editor such as notepad and edit the ``HIVE`` variable at the top of the script.
-If you are in WinRE or Windows setup, you can access a file explorer window by typing ``notepad`` in CMD then use the ``File -> Open...`` dialog to browse the file system as you normally would.
-For example, change ``set "HIVE=SYSTEM\CurrentControlSet"`` to ``set "HIVE=tempSYSTEM\ControlSet001"`` depending on the control set loaded
+    - If you are in WinRE or Windows setup, you can use notepad's ``File -> Open...`` dialog by typing ``notepad`` in CMD to browse the file system

-8. Run the ``Services-Enable.bat`` script with NSudo
+2. Run the script with NSudo

-9. Now that the services should be restored, boot to the operating system.
+3. Now that the services should be restored, boot to the operating system.
 Don't forget to change the ``HIVE`` variable back to it's default

 ### Methodology